 At Discovery Marine Safaris we are committed to sharing our knowledge and passion with everyone that visits this remarkable place that we call home.
 Our on board Marine Naturalists are some of the finest on the coast, continuously interacting with our guests and interpreting all that this diverse ecosystem has to behold.
 They also provide a spectacular presentation that is sure to inspire and move you!
 Our Captains have all spent most of their lives sailing the waters off BC’s coast.
 You won’t find more experienced, entertaining, or engaging mariners anywhere else.

-Campbell River has quickly become the most predictable place in the world to see the Bigg's (or Transient), mammal-eating Killer Whale!
+It is also one of the best areas to see the Bigg's (or Transient), mammal-eating Killer Whale.
 The return of the Pacific Harbour Seal population has provided these whales with a great food source without having to travel long distances.

-At times from mid July through mid September Northern Resident, fish-eating Killer Whales occupy the waters of eastern Johnstone Strait as they follow runs of Chinook salmon down the coast bound for the rivers where their lives began.
+At times from mid-July through mid-September Northern Resident, fish-eating Killer Whales occupy the waters of eastern Johnstone Strait as they follow runs of Chinook salmon down the coast bound for the rivers where their lives began.

 The quality and variety of sightings is really what makes Campbell River and northern Vancouver Island so unique.
 Sightings of Pacific White-Sided dolphins are common and can often be seen in large groups.
-Their highly acrobatic activity always leave a lasting impression.
+Their highly acrobatic activity, always leave a lasting impression.
 Dall’s and Harbour Porpoise, Steller Sea Lions, Pacific Harbour Seals, Bald Eagles and several varieties of seabirds are all sighted regularly on our tours.

 Don’t forget this is Canada!
 Even on a hot summer day it can be very cool on the water!
 The spacious, enclosed and heated cabins of our state of the art vessels ensure that you are always comfortable!
 Our boats also feature multiple viewing decks and WASHROOMS!!